eiffel-community/community/PROJECT_LIFECYCLE.md

 is concluded upon acceptance of the pull request.

-Upon completion of the project lifecycle process, TC Chair sends an email to [Eiffel Community Maillist](https://groups.google.com/g/eiffel-community) in order to announce the changes to project lifecycle stage to broader community for increased visibility.
+Upon completion of the project lifecycle process, TC Chair sends an email to [Eiffel Community Maillist](https://groups.google.com/g/eiffel-community) in order to announce the changes to project lifecycle stage to the broader community for increased visibility.

 ### Stage: Sandbox